lukoerfer/muvvim/README.md

 Utilities for Windows Presentation Framework (WPF) and the Model-View-ViewModel (MVVM) pattern

 ## Motivation
 Working with the Windows Presentation Framework (WPF) and the Model-View-ViewModel (MVVM) pattern in particular often requires writing boilerplate or unnecessary verbose code both in the XAML views and the C# view models.
-This library is a very individual collection of different utilities or extensions that may be helpful when working with these technologies.
-Some parts were already used in small projects, others arised out of sudden inspiration.
-Therefore, this library should not serve a single purpose, but as a toolbox for future WPF projects.
+In addition, some features required from time to time are not provided out of the box.
+This library is a very individual collection of utilities and extensions that may be helpful when working with WPF and MVVM.
+Some components originate from various former projects, others arised out of sudden inspiration.
+Therefore, this library does not aim to serve a single purpose, but as a toolbox for future WPF projects.

 ## Installation

 ## Usage
+The library contains a lot of different components and is partitioned into the following namespaces:

+* `Binding`
+* `Command`
+* `Converter`
+* `Dialogs`
+* `Extensions`
+* `PropertyChanged`
+* `ViewModel`

 Check out [the wiki](https://github.com/lukoerfer/muvvim/wiki) for detailed descriptions of the different components.

 ## License